vita-epfl/monoloco/README.md

 ### Ground truth file for evaluation
-The preprocessing script also outputs a second json file called **names.json** which provide a dictionary indexed by the image name to easily access ground truth files for evaluation purposes.
+The preprocessing script also outputs a second json file called **names.json** which provide a dictionary indexed by the image name to easily access ground truth files for evaluation and prediction purposes.

 ### Train